oncodash/ontoweaver/docs/readme_sections/mapping_api.rst

 split
 ^^^^^

-The *split* transformer separates a string on a separator, into several items, and then inserts a node for each element of the list.
+The *split* transformer separates a cell value into several items, and then inserts a node for each element of the list.

+If the cell value is a string, it uses the ``separator`` parameter to split it.

+If the cell value is any other type, it tries to iterate over it.
+In this case, any iterable object can be in the cell.

 For example, if you have a list of treatments separated by a semicolon, you may write: